Garden Fresh: 13 Zucchini Recipes You’ll Love

 - Pour spaghetti sauce over the top of the zucchini and cover the pan with aluminum foil.

-- Bake in preheated oven until sausage is browned and cooked all the way through, about 45 minutes.
+- Bake until sausage is browned and cooked all the way through, about 45 minutes.
 Remove foil and top with mozzarella cheese.

 - Return to the oven and cook until the cheese is melted, about 15 more minutes.